Polemonium californicum

 Polemonium californicum is a species of flowering plant in the phlox family known by the common names moving polemonium, low Jacob's-ladder, and California Jacob's ladder.
 It is native to the northwestern United States, where it grows in shady and moist habitat, such as mountain woodlands.
-It is a hairy, glandular rhizomatous perennial herb forming clumps of several decumbent to erect stems 30 to 50 centimeters in maximum height.
-The leaves are up to 20 centimeters long and are compound, made up of several pairs of oval to lance-shaped leaflets.
+It is a hairy, glandular rhizomatous perennial herb forming clumps of several decumbent to erect stems 30 to 50 cm in maximum height.
+The leaves are up to 20 cm long and are compound, made up of several pairs of oval to lance-shaped leaflets.
 The leaflet at the tip of the leaf is often fused to the pair behind it.
-The inflorescence is a crowded cluster of bell-shaped flowers each up to 1.5 centimeters wide.
+The inflorescence is a crowded cluster of bell-shaped flowers each up to 1.5 cm wide.
 The flower is blue or purple with a yellow center and a whitish tubular throat.
 The fruit is a capsule.